-Agents associated with varying degrees of weight loss include metformin, α glucosidase inhibitors, sodium-glucose cotransporter 2 inhibitors, glucagonlike peptide 1 receptor agonists, and amylin mimetics.
+Agents associated with varying degrees of weight loss include metformin, α -glucosidase inhibitors, sodium-glucose cotransporter 2 inhibitors, glucagon-like peptide 1 receptor agonists, and amylin mimetics.
 Dipeptidyl peptidase 4 inhibitors are weight neutral.
-Unlike these agents, insulin secretagogues, thiazolidinediones, and insulin often cause weight gain (see Section 9 "Pharmacologic Approaches to Glycemic Treatment").
+Unlike these agents, insulin secretagogues, thiazolidinediones, and insulin often cause weight gain (see Section 9 "Pharmacologic Approaches to Glycemic Treatment," https:// doi.org/10.2337/dc20-s009).

-A recent meta-analysis of 227 randomized controlled trials of antihyperglycemia treatments in type 2 diabetes found that A1C changes were not associated with baseline BMI, indicating that patients with obesity can benefit from the same types of treatments for diabetes as normal-weight patients (39).
+A meta-analysis of 227 randomized controlled trials of glucose-lowering treatments in type 2 diabetes found that A1C changes were not associated with baseline BMI, indicating that patients with obesity can benefit from the same types of treatments for diabetes as normal-weight patients (44).